 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
-Not applicable. - Where can the methodology used for the calculation of the designated index be found?
+Reference benchmarks are How does the designated index differ from a relevant broad market index?
+Not applicable.

+Where can the methodology used for the calculation of the designated index be found?
+Not applicable.